eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- You'll collaborate and coordinate with Product Management team to implement features or fix bugs
 	- Innovate and contribute to product road map
 	- We hope that you have a passion for mentoring as you'll have the opportunity to lead software architecture and design processes.
-	- 5 years of related experience with a technical Bachelor’s degree; or equivalent practical experience;
+	- 5 years of related experience with a technical Bachelor's degree; or equivalent practical experience;
 	- Ability to own a set of product/service features, connectors, tests and/or modules using primarily Java on Apache Pulsar infrastructure in Linux environment.
 	- Excellent Java skills with distributed systems design and knowledge of OO programming practices.
 	- Familiarity with container technology such as Docker and Kubernetes